-The process of remembering the poet Pu Ti Narasimhachar (ಪು ತಿ ನರಸಿಂಹಾಚಾರ್; 1905-1998) inevitably creates an atmosphere of warmth and affection.
+The process of remembering Pu Ti Narasimhachar (ಪು ತಿ ನರಸಿಂಹಾಚಾರ್; 1905-1998) inevitably creates an atmosphere of warmth and affection.
 Any memory of PuTiNa has to be a fond memory of PuTiNa.

 My interactions with the elderly poet go back nearly 50 years.
 I first saw him in 1968.
 It was a small village in Shimoga (Shivamogga, Karnataka).
 I used to work there in a high school.
 PuTiNa, who was residing in Mysore at that time, Gorur Ramaswamy Iyengar and Mysore K Venkataramappa had come to our school as chief guests of a function.
 Prof Venkataramappa, who had a deep voice delivered an exceptional, arousing oration on the medieval Kannada poet Kumaravyasa (to this day, I remember Prof. Venkataramappa’s speeches on many things).
-PuTiNa’s turn to deliver a speech came soon after Venkataramappa had concluded his captivating address.
-PuTiNa spoke as everyone in the audience eagerly waited to listen to this great poet laureate.
-All of them sat on the edge of their seats.
-On the dais, he gently oscillated up and down on his toes once in a while as he spoke.
-PuTiNa’s speech was inaudible.
+Venkataramappa concluded his speech.
+Then, it was PuTiNa’s turn.
+Everyone in the audience sat on the edge of their seats and eagerly waited to listen to this great poet laureate.
+PuTiNa started speaking, rather he gently oscillated up and down on his toes once in a while as he spoke.
+He was inaudible.
+May have been a technical fault.
+An eagerly anticipated speech with an aura had turned in to a mute display.
 It was as if the audience did not deserve to listen to this great poet.
-Or it could even have been a technical fault.
-The bottom line was this eagerly anticipated speech with an aura had turned in to a mute display.
 The school administrators became restless.
 They asked the technician to check the microphone.
 The technician went on the stage and tried his tricks.
 The microphone did not like his torture and screamed painfully.
-While all of this was going on, PuTiNa had not stopped.
-His soliloquy continued as if nothing was wrong.
+While all of this was going on, PuTiNa’s soliloquy continued as if nothing was wrong.
 It was as if he didn’t care or perhaps as if he wasn’t aware.
-He had spoken for around 10 minutes.
+He spoke for around 10 minutes.
 Someone suggested that microphone was to be turned off.
 Without the microphone, PuTiNa’s voice became an inner voice that was inaudible even to him.
 This was how the first speech of PuTiNa that I heard finally came to an end.

 This incident epitomises the personality of a poet.
 It is easier to follow the speech of an author who writes prose.
-When poets speak in to a general audience, no one understands what they say.
-We call refer to this as dhwani (allusion).
+When poets speak, no one understands what they say.
+We refer to this as dhwani (allusion).
 It is the talk that hides behind the actual talk.
 Kumaravyasa refers to this and calls it ‘the hidden say’.
 PuTiNa was an expert at this.
-He was poor speaker on a big stage.
+He was poor at speaking on a big stage.
 But, he excelled when he spoke to smaller audiences, especially in a group.
-He was an expert at one on one conversation that usually lasted for hours.
-I haven’t seen anyone like him, anyone who could engage you personally as effectively as he used to.
+One on one conversations with PuTiNa lasted for hours.
+I haven’t seen anyone who could engage you personally as effectively as he used to.
 He had remarkable memory.
 The great poets such as Valmiki, Vyasa, Kalidasa, Bendre would all come to life when he spoke.
-He would almost go in to a trance after a while.
-Those who were in conversation with him often felt that PuTiNa was not a mere human being rather he was a force, a special talent.
+He would almost enter a trance after a while.
+It was as if he weren’t a merely human being rather he was a force, a special talent.
 Whenever I saw PuTiNa, my feelings were akin to those of a child in awe of an ocean.
 He was an ocean.
 There were so many waves.
 Every day there was something new.
 There were no repetitions.
 His was a talent that renewed itself every day.
 When he spoke, his words/speech did not come out due to some or other kind of deep intellect.
-It was a mysterious creative genius.
-We could never miss opportunities to spend some time with him whenever they arose.
+His was a mysterious creative genius.
+We could never miss opportunities to spend some time with him.

-After he moved to Bangalore, I used to regularly meet him.
+I used to regularly meet him in his Bangalore home.
 If I did not see him for a while, he would send for me.
 He would remember the telephone numbers of people who were close to him.
 He would ask his wife Sheshamma to ring me and dictate my phone number from memory.
 He would say “it has been an eternity since I last you, why didn’t you come?”
 I would have seen him the week before, but that did not matter.
 I learnt a lot from him.
 Often he would say “I read your latest poem…it is good…but why does it appear so similar to one of my poems?”
 I would giggle and explain that the idea for my poem was actually his.
 He was not just a poet who created poems.
 He was also a creator of poets.

 PuTiNa was very fond of carnatic classical music.
 He would often ask me whether I had any interest in classical music.
 I would reply, offended a bit, and say that I was madly in love with music.
 He would ask again whether I had any interest in listening to classical music in a live concert, which I rarely did.
 From that he would conclude that my interest in music was not something that could be talked about.
 For him, real musical experience (for a listener) was to be felt in a large gathering listening to an established singer.
 Playing music from a recorder was of no use.

-Let me take you back to my first meeting with PuTiNa.
-That day in at a village school in Shimoga.
-The same day, in the evening there was a Hindustani music concert by vocalist Pandit Athanikar.
+Let me take you back to my first meeting with PuTiNa…on the day at a village school in Shimoga.
+The same evening, there was a Hindustani concert by vocalist Pandit Athanikar.
 The singer was enthused by the presence of knowledgeable connoisseurs in the front row that included PuTiNa.
 After the completion of two or three compositions, Venkataramappa prompted the singer and publicly requested the rendition of a composition by Purandara dasa.
-This act enraged PuTiNa who was sitting close to him.
-PuTiNa responded immediately.
-He was of the view that the singer was lost in melody and felt that pinning him to verbal lyrical meaning of a composition would be an unnecessary drag.
+This act enraged PuTiNa and he expressed his anguish.
+He was of the view that the singer was lost in melody and one shouldn’t pin the artiste down with verbal lyrical meaning.
+A composition would be an unnecessary drag.

 part 2 to follow.